 M41 Tool Steel Composition

-Tool Steel M41 has an excellent balance of carbon and tungsten content.
+M41 Molybdenum High-Speed Tool Steel (UNS T11341) has an excellent balance of carbon and tungsten content.
 This combination allows it to be hardened to 67 HRC while maintaining its impact resistance.
 The alloy also contains chromium for improved hardenability and vanadium for increased abrasion resistance.
 Additional elements included are molybdenum and cobalt, which help improve hot-hardness levels.

 M41 Tool Steel Chemical Properties

-The chemical components of Tool Steel M41 make it highly corrosion resistant to acids and alkalies due to the additional chromium content.
-It is also resistant to oxidation when exposed to elevated temperatures up to 1000°C (1832°F).
+The chemical components of Tool Steel M41 make it highly corrosion-resistant to acids and alkalies due to the additional chromium content.
+It is also oxid-resistant when exposed to elevated temperatures up to 1000°C (1832°F).
 The wear resistance of the alloy is enhanced by its low sulfur content, which helps prevent wear and tear during machining operations.

 M41 Tool Steel Mechanical Properties

-Tool Steel M41 has a high level of hardness due to its composition as well as its ability to retain its hardness after being heat treated or quenched from extreme temperatures.
+Alloy M41 has a high hardness level due to its composition and ability to retain it after being heat treated or quenched from extreme temperatures.
 Its tensile strength can reach up to 980 MPa with an elongation rate of 14%.
-The alloy’s high strength makes it an attractive choice for many applications, such as aerospace components, drill bits, taps, reamers, lathe tools and much more.
+The alloy’s high strength makes it an attractive choice for many applications, such as aerospace components, drill bits, taps, reamers, lathe tools, etc.

 M41 Tool Steel Physical Properties

-The physical properties of Tool Steel M41 include low thermal expansion rates and high electrical resistivity due to its high carbon content.
+The physical properties of grade M41 include low thermal expansion rates and high electrical resistivity due to its high carbon content.
 This makes it an ideal choice for making parts that require precision measurements, such as electronic components or medical instruments.

 M41 Tool Steel Thermal Properties